 - An Order Management System (or OMS) that can receive, confirm, and process B2B orders

-- Automations that decrease manual errors from the fulfillment process while increasing efficiency
+- Automations that decrease manual errors from the fulfilment process while increasing efficiency

 - Shipment tracking capabilities

-- Software that tracks key metrics, KPIs, and data over time, which you can use to forecast demand more accurately and optimize sales
+- Software that tracks key metrics, KPIs, and data over time, which you can use to forecast demand more accurately and optimise sales

 Whatever distribution strategy you choose, you will almost always have to achieve EDI compliance to sell to major retailers.
 Electronic Data Interchange (or EDI) enables retailers to exchange documents and carry out transactions with their suppliers and vendors in a standard electronic format.

 Many retailers will have unique EDI requirements that B2B distributors must follow, but partnering with a logistics service provider that has expertise in B2B can help you meet your retailer’s needs and reduce complexity.

 “Learning to tailor our sales strategy, marketing, and packaging to each retailer’s requirements has been a challenge, but that’s where ShipBob really comes in handy.
 ShipBob is EDI-compliant with dozens of popular retailers, and their API integrations make it possible for them to fulfil orders according to each retailer’s compliance guidelines.”

 Maintain supplier and customer relationships

 Good rapport and trust between B2B distributors and their suppliers and customers can simplify many of the challenges of B2B sales.

 Treat your suppliers as partners, and make every effort to earn their trust and loyalty.
 Show them that you’re a reliable customer by paying them on time or at least communicating any reason for payment delays.